📋 Table of Contents

-Tataki (たたき) is a Japanese culinary technique that involves briefly searing the outside of the fish over very high heat while the inside remains almost raw.
-The result is a unique texture: a lightly caramelized exterior, and a silky, juicy interior.
+Tataki (たたき) is a Japanese culinary technique that involves briefly searing the outside of fish over very high heat while the inside remains almost raw.
+The result is a unique texture: a slightly caramelized exterior and a silky, juicy interior.

-Unlike sashimi (completely raw) or fully cooked fish, tataki offers the best of both worlds: the intensity of searing and the delicacy of nearly raw meat.
+Unlike sashimi (completely raw) or fully cooked fish, tataki offers the best of both worlds: the intensity of the sear and the delicacy of the almost raw flesh.

 |---|---|---|